StevenBlack/vocab/readme.md

 ### refractory
 Hard to manage; resistant to conventional treatment.
-A child who refuses to obey is refractory.
-So is a malignant tumor that does not respond to chemotherapy or any other conventional cancer therapy.

 ### refulgent
-Shining or gleaming, like harbor lights or stars on a clear night.
-R/H-FUHL-JENT is the way to say it.
+Shining or gleaming.

 ### reify
-To make an abstract concept concrete.
-A written contract, for example, may reify the terms of an agreement that have been discussed in a meeting.
+To make an abstract concept concrete. en discussed in a meeting.

 ### rejoinder
-A response to an answer, usually a good response but not quite as clever as a riposte (see riposte).
+A response to an answer.

 ### remit